Football pools: Winning

 With the arrival of the latest online pools games such as Premier 10 and Super 6, the overall pool size is less than the Classic Pools game, but the odds of winning a major prize are increased because fewer predictions are required to complete a coupon and, also, fewer individuals play each coupon.

 Historic wins

+In 1972, two people won approximately £1.5 million each on the state run Italian pools.
+In September 1975, Miron Vieira de Sousa, from the city of Ivolândia in Brazil, won a prize of 22 million Brazilian cruzeiros ($2.5 million), considered at the time "the biggest prize in Loteca and in the world, in prediction contests".
+In 1981, Tadeu Resende of Volta Redonda won $3,003,532 on the Brazilian football pools, Loteria Esportiva, the world's biggest gambling win at the time.
+In December 1993, the Italian pools saw their highest jackpot ever recorded with 34 billion lire (£14 million).
 Some notable UK football pools winners:

 Other games

 Other games offered by football pools companies take the form of "8 homes", "4 draws", "5 aways" or the like, where lines consisting of a smaller number of matches are selected and a line is deemed to have won if all the selected matches result in home wins, away wins or draws (irrelevant of the size of the draw) respectively.
 The cost per line is generally higher; because these attract far fewer players, prizes are generally lower.
 Some football pools companies additionally organised lotteries, betting on lottery results or spot the ball competitions at various points.

 In predicting "Homes and Aways", players typically mark more than, for example, eight homes (they might mark 13) and thus their stake increases by the mathematics of combinations.
 Each line is called a "perm" ("permutation") even though it is actually a mathematical combination not a permutation.
 It is also possible to reduce the number of perms by taking the most likely and marking them as "bankers" i.e. that they appear on every combination.